hms-dbmi/pic-sure-all-in-one/README.md

   	  - sudo scp -i your-ec2-instance.pem ~/Downloads/jboss-eap-7.4.0.zip ec2-user@your-ec2-instance.amazon.com:/usr/local/docker-config/pic-sure-all-in-one/initial-configuration/config/wildfly
   5. Run The redhat install dependencies script, This script will install all necessary dependency to run project, MariaDB server, jenkins server, copy the necessary file changes to respective mount locations, create necessary directories
   	  - **./redhat-install-dependencies.sh**

      **Note:** Please check the console output while the script is executing, MariaDB is started and jenkins server started without any errors

-  6. Browse to jenkins server
+  6. Verify jenkins server is running and browse to jenkins server
+	  - Check jenkins process is running on the system using ps command.
+	  	- ps -aef|grep jenkins
-	  - Point your browser at your server's IP on port 8080.
+	  - If jenkins process is running, Point your browser at your server's IP on port 8080.
 Or localhost port 8080
 	  - For example, to access jenkins on localhost **http://localhost:8080**
 	  - If your server has IP 10.89.144.12, please browse to **http://10.89.144.12:8080**
+	  - If you are not able to access jenkins from the browser, you can launch a seperate ssh session of Ec2 instance local port forwarding using pem file or private key
+	  	- From Ec2 to do local port forward to access jenkins you can use below example,
+  	  	- **example** : sudo ssh -i your-ec2-pem-file-or-private-key-file -L 8080:localhost:8080  ec2_user@your-ec2-instance.amazon.com
+	  - When you try to access the jenkins server from browser first time, it will ask for jenkins intial administartive password to unlock the jenkins server, the initial jenkins password is located in "/var/jenkins_home/secrets/initialAdminPassword" location, cat the file and copy the secret, paste it in the "Adminstrator Password" textbox. click continue button
+	  	- sudo cat /var/jenkins_home/secrets/initialAdminPassword
+	  - On customize jenkins screen, select "Install suggested plugins" box, it will install required jenkins plugins for this project
+	  - Need to create first adminstartor user, Enter jenkins default admin username, firstname, password, email address click  "save and continue" button
+	  - Click on "Save and Finish"  button.
+	  - Click on "Start Jenkins" button.
+Jenkins will start and displays the jenkins homescreen

      **Note**: Work with your local IT department to ensure that this port is not available to the public internet, but is accessible to you on your intranet or VPN. anyone with access to this port can launch any application they wish on your server.